shilpakarumanchi/Avada-e-commerce/README.md

 ## ERD
 The following image provides the Entity Relation Diagram (ERD) of the current database.
-We can notice that the item Order_ID is referred as a primary Key (PK).
+We can notice that the variable Order_ID is referred as a primary Key (PK).

 ![Image ALT](https://github.com/shilpakarumanchi/Avada-e-commerce/blob/cc68913111f297ffdfe4c47ef0bf36e37101e2fd/ERD.png)